 JLN-member countries collaborate to develop common enterprise architecture products and guidance that can be used by any country developing their national health insurance information systems.
 Working together has demonstrated that multiple countries with disparate health systems and differing approaches to financing health care services still have common requirements for basic insurance processes such as enrolling members, contracting with providers, and paying claims.
 Providing a common starting point enables countries to accelerate the time and decrease the cost of developing solutions from scratch.

-Independent Consultant; Information Environment and Other Cross-cutting initiative
+Information Environment & Other Cross-Cutting initiative